c0y0tl/asl/gedonia/README.md

 * [Download](https://raw.githubusercontent.com/c0y0tl/asl/main/gedonia/gedonia.asl) the script.
 * For LiveSplit add Edit Layout... > Control > Scriptable Auto Splitter to your layout.
 * Open the layout settings, and point it to the file you downloaded.
-* Select Levels, Mounts to split (If needed)
+* Select Levels or Mounts to split
-* Right click on LiveSplit > Compare Against > Game Time

 ## Problem Solving
 * If the Autosplitter function does not work, try restarting LiveSplit.
-* If the Autosplitter function does not work, try start new game and after loading launch LiveSplit.

 ## Credits
 Based off [ash-help](https://github.com/just-ero/asl-help) library by Ero.